cancerit/VaLiAnT/README.md

 ### Unique oligonucleotides file

 Comma-separated values (CSV) file containing only the label and the sequence of the oligonucleotides generated for any given targeton, where the sequences are unique.
 This is a subset of the [oligonucleotide metadata file](#oligonucleotide-metadata-file) fields (`oligo_name` and `mseq`) and rows.
+When multiple oligonucleotides have the same sequence, the first name in lexicographic order is chosen.

 Example: